mhasan004/Play-Share-App/README.md

 3) `npm start` on the *CLIENT* and *SERVER* directories to run the client and server

 # 🛡️ APP SECURITY:
+  * All relevant data are encrypted using AES before being transfered from client to server or server to client.
+  * App will need to send the correct encrypted **auth-app** key to interact with the server.
+  * During registration and login, all inputs are validated with **Joi**.
+  * During registration, passwords and Unique User JWT Secret Keys are hashed and stored in the database.
+  * After successful login, the server creates an unique JWT, encrypts it with AES, and send to the client through the **auth-token** header.
+  * To access private user routes, client need to send the correct encrypted JWT through the **auth-token** header to the server.

 ### 🔑 REGISTRATION SECURITY
 * **Client:**
   * The username, email address, and password are encrypted (with AES) using the `CLIENT_ENCRYPTION_KEY` and is sent to the REST API Server over http.